Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Introduction

 \subsection{Related Work and Advantages of Our Approach}

 Early studies of phase retrieval developed heuristic error reduction algorithms based on alternating projection methods \cite{gerchberg1972practical, fienup1978reconstruction, fienup1982phase}.
-In the last decade, several convex and non-convex algorithms, with exact recovery guarantees, have been proposed \cite{Candes2013phaselift, candes2015phase2, Waldspurger2015, goldstein2018phasemax, candes2015phase, Candes13a, candes2014solving,Demanet14}.
+In the last decade, several convex and non-convex algorithms, with exact recovery guarantees, have been proposed \cite{Candes2013phaselift, candes2015phase2, Waldspurger2015, goldstein2018phasemax, candes2015phase, Candes13a, candes2014solving,Demanet14, hand2016elementary, hand2016corruption, hand2017phaselift}.
 Most commonly, convex approaches rely on semidefinite relaxation to recover the unknown vector in the form of a rank-one positive definite matrix in the lifted domain.
-In \cite{goldstein2018phasemax} and \cite{hand2016elementary}, linear programming-based approaches that solve phase retrieval in the original signal space, are presented.
-Moreover, in \cite{hand2016corruption} and \cite{hand2017phaselift}, convex methods that are robust to \textit{additive} noise and outliers, are developed.
-The theoretical analysis in \cite{hand2016corruption} and \cite{hand2017phaselift} shows that these algorithms can recover the unknown exactly from an optimal number of Gaussian measurements, when a constant fraction of the measurements is corrupted by arbitrary outliers.
+Despite yielding robust estimates, operation in the lifted domain causes these methods to have a high computational and memory cost.
 Recently, computationally efficient non-convex approaches, specifically WF\cite{candes2015phase} and its variants \cite{chen2017solving,zhang2016reshaped,zhang2018median,wang2017solving,chen2017robust,wang2018phase,kolte2016phase, Zhang2017b, wang2017staf,li2021poisson}, have gained popularity.
-Despite the non-convexity of the problem, the WF-based algorithms successfully deploy a gradient descent based procedure by initially fielding an accurate estimate sufficiently close to the true solution based on the classical spectral methods\cite{netrapalli2013phase}.
-However, the corresponding recovery guarantees in \cite{candes2015phase, goldstein2018phasemax}, and \cite{ netrapalli2013phase} rely on certain statistical measurement models, namely, the Gaussian sampling, or coded-diffraction patterns.
-This limitation is mitigated in the analysis of the Wirtinger Flow (WF) framework in \cite{yonel2020deterministic}, which identifies a sufficient condition on the lifted forward map to guarantee exact recovery.
+The seminal WF algorithm \cite{candes2015phase} solves the following problem based on $\ell_2$-loss function: